Who We Are

 Mt.
 Lebanon Chapel welcomes all who would worship here.
 We urge all who enter to spend a moment of quiet surrounded by the peace of God which passeth all understanding.

 In the early 1830s, Dr. Thomas Henry Wright conceived the idea to build Lebanon Chapel.
-The chapel was to serve those members of St. James who lived in the vicinity of the Greenville, Wrightsville, M…Read More »
+The chapel was to serve those members of St. James who lived in the vicinity of the Greenville, Wrightsville, Mason…Read More »

 Vestry members serve as trustees of the parish, taking charge of church property and regulating its temporal (secular) concerns.
 The vestry consists of lay people elected by communicants in good standing, ages 16 and older.
 In general, vestry members help minister in whatever manner is appropriate to the laity for the furtherance of the gospel.
 The vestry speaks for the people of…Read More »